Frequently Asked Questions

 If you have recent blood work or other labs that you would like to show Dr. Buck please bring those items or fax them in advance to 844-558-9774.

-Additionally, I can provide a Super Bill at the time of an appointment that you may submit to insurance and claim your out-of-network benefits.
+Upon request, I will provide a Super Bill at the time of an appointment that you may submit to insurance and claim your out-of-network benefits.

 LD 1030 FAQ